What is Jade?

-Perhaps the most attractive and valuable jade found in the United States is from the area around Jeffrey City and Crooks Gap.
-There nephrite jade is found by prospecting alluvial sediments looking for jade in stream-rounded pebble to boulder-size pieces.
+Perhaps the most attractive and valuable jade found in the United States is from the area around Jeffrey City and Crooks Gap in Wyoming.
+There, nephrite jade is found by prospecting alluvial sediments, looking for jade in stream-rounded pebble- to boulder-size pieces.

 The Chinese have a much higher regard for jade than any other people.
 For thousands of years, jade has been the most popular gemstone in China.
 Chinese emperors desired excellent specimens of jade, and they traded or waged war with distant people to acquire them.

 In China, gifts made from jade are given at almost every important station in life, such as birthdays, anniversaries, marriages, and other celebrations.
 It is also a commonly used material for producing religious art.
 China is the country where the importance of jade is the highest.